langlk/portfolio/README.md

 ## Description

 _Portfolio homepage for Kelsey Langlois.
-Includes links to projects on GitHub, work and education background, and information on skills, interests, and hobbies._
+Includes links to projects on GitHub, work and education background, and information on interests and hobbies._

 _View on GitHub pages at [langlk.github.io/portfolio](https://langlk.github.io/portfolio/)._